 So, you had a certain beer while on vacation in another country.
 Or you spent some time overseas as a student or part of your job and while you were away you fell in love with a particular beer.
 Or maybe you now live in another country and wish you could track down that much-loved brand of beer that you used to drink back home.
 How can you reconnect with your favorite beer?

-While there are some websites where you can order beer, these are mostly beer stores with an online presence and tend to be unreliable.
+While there are some websites where you can order beer, most are beer stores with an online presence and they tend to be unreliable.

 Your Local Beer Store

 The best source for that beer you crave is your local beer store.
-I know you've already looked there but if you didn't ask the clerk or owner if they can order your beer for you then you've only scratched the surface.
+You may have already looked there, but if you didn't ask the clerk or owner if they can order your beer for you then you've only scratched the surface.
 Beer stores are limited to only carrying a few of the beers available to them by their physical shelf space.
 In almost all cases, there are many more beers available in a given distribution area than appear on the store shelves.